rumblex-community/angularattack-2016-starter/README.md

 Note: please do not remove the `CNAME` file, as that tells it where to deploy to.

-If receive the error message `"You do not have permission to publish to ${team_subdomain}.2016.angularattack.io"`, it might mean another team member has already deployed your project to Surge.
+If you receive an error message `"You do not have permission to publish to ${team_subdomain}.2016.angularattack.io"`, it might mean another team member has already deployed your project to Surge.
 Ask them to run the next step to give you access.

 ### Step 3) Add Your Team Members to Surge